warrenhodg/sqrl-ssp/README.md

 reccommend using ssp.RandomTree if you're using multiple servers.

 ## API ##
-This package only implements the public parts of the SSP API intentionally.
-The callbacks provided by the Authenticator interface should allow integration with any auth system; includig embedding in a larger existing auth service or aloowing the SSP service to stand alone and send requests to another authorization and/or user management service.
+This package intentionally only implements the public parts of the SSP API.
+The callbacks provided by the Authenticator interface should allow integration with any auth system.
+This includes embedding it in a larger existing auth service, or allowing it to stand alone and send requests to another authorization and/or user management service.

 I've also made some convenient additions to the standard API.